jyotikarmkar25/Focus-Flow/README.md

 ### 📝 Task Manager
 - Add tasks easily
-- Mark tasks as completed
+- Click on a task to mark it as completed
 - Delete tasks

 ### 🔥 Streak System